uconneeb/systseminar/schedule.md

 We are meeting this semester (Spring 2023) on Mondays 10:00-11:00pm in Gant W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### April 24, 2023

+This week we're working through Chapter 13 (final chapter!) in Revell and Harmon.

 ### April 17, 2023

 MJ Landis, I Quintero, MM Muñoz, MJ Donoghue.
 2022.
 [Phylogenetic inference of where species spread or split across barriers.](https://doi.org/10.1073/pnas.2116948119) PNAS 119(13):e2116948119.
 DOI:10.1073/pnas.2116948119